JinsYin/flink/docs/ops/deployment/native_kubernetes.md

 under the License.
 -->

-This page describes how to deploy a Flink session cluster natively on [Kubernetes](https://kubernetes.io).
+This page describes how to deploy a Flink session and application cluster natively on [Kubernetes](https://kubernetes.io).

 * This will be replaced by the TOC
 {:toc}